 It’s really not a junkyard; Lewis doesn’t sell any parts.
 What he does sell is the experience.
 Admission is $25 to visit with a camera, $15 without.
 And if you’re wondering why photo enthusiasts are penalized, the property and its patina-colored autos can be considered by some to be a work of art.
 Lewis thinks so and claimed as such on a CBS Sunday Morning segment in 2015 titled “Rust and Roots.”
 You can watch the interview here.

 Old Car City began as a car dealership in 1931 by Walt and Lucille Lewis, who later began selling car parts.
 Dean Lewis grew up among the relics and spent years hauling cars to the site.
 Later, he saw the acreage of rusted Americana as an attraction and today, it’s run by Dean Lewis and his son, Jeff Lewis and daughter, Tracy.

-And if that’s not weird enough, there’s a painted Styrofoam cup collection upstairs in the main building, rows and rows of cups decorated by a blue ballpoint pen.
+And if that’s not weird enough, there’s a Styrofoam cup collection upstairs in the main building, rows and rows of cups decorated by a blue ballpoint pen.

 Old Car City is open 9 a.m. to 4 p.m.
 Wednesday through Saturday.
 Be sure and stop in at Wes-Man’s restaurant across the street, which has an old truck of its own, one that’s repainted constantly to wish patron’s Happy Birthday (visit on your birthday and ask for your sign on the truck.)
 You might also recognize it from “The Fundamentals of Caring,” a 2016 film starring Paul Rudd and Selena Gomez.
 You can spot the restaurant and Old Car City in the background when the actors walk out into the restaurant’s parking lot.
 Check out the trailer by clicking here.